kmcclellan/kafka-di/README.md

 ### Configuring clients

-Client config properties are bound to the `Kafka` section of .NET configuration providers, such as `appsettings.json`.
+Client configuration properties are bound to the `Kafka` section of .NET configuration providers, such as `appsettings.json`.

 ```json
 {